jhsilva007/Ssl_monitoring/README.md

 SSL CHeck monitor
 =============================

-A simple script that provide check SSL certificates to digital products.
+A simple script write in that provide check SSL certificates for your domains list.

-Write in ruby!.

 Getting started
 ---------------